sacaaa/maze-game/README.md

 In this university software development project, I've created a maze game using JavaFX.
 Players navigate a maze grid to reach the exit while avoiding a chasing monster.
 The player, depicted by a character icon, must maneuver through walls and obstacles to escape.

-The objective of the game is for the player to find the exit without being caught by the monster.
-The blue square represents the player, the black square represents the monster.

 ![](assets/maze-game.png)

 ## Task